TanakaShumba/simple-ids/README.md

-# Simple IDS Simulation
+# simple-ids

+## Purpose
+Simulates an intrusion detection system to detect suspicious network activity.

+## Features
+- Key features and functionalities of the project

-## Description
+## Installation / Usage
-A basic intrusion detection simulation in Python.
-Detects packets from suspicious IP addresses.

-## How to Run
+- How to install and run the project
-python ids_simulation.py
+- Example usage if applicable

+## Tech Stack
+- Python, Libraries, Tools used

+## Notes
+- Any special notes or warnings